okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-cases/oie-embedded-sdk-use-case-self-reg/aspnet/integrationsteps.md

-### Step 1: Create a sign up link for new users (User clicks sign up link)
+### Step 1: Create a sign-up link for new users

-Initiation of the self-registration flow begins when the user clicks the Sign Up link.
+The self-registration flow begins when the user clicks the **Sign up** link.
 On the sign-in page, create a **Sign up** link that links to the create account page you create in the next step.

 <div class="common-image-format">